-Yes, SUPPRESSED.
-Was not this same spirit still alive in Croatia in 1942 when the Catholic Ustachi mutilated hundreds of thousands of Serbian "heretics?"
-Or in South Vietnam in 1960 when Catholic President Diem set out to rid that country of Buddhist "heretics?"
+Yes, just SUPPRESSED.
+It is still alive!
+This same spirit still alive in Croatia in 1942 when the Catholic Ustachi mutilated hundreds of thousands of Serbian "heretics."
+Also in South Vietnam in 1960 when Catholic President Diem set out to rid that country of Buddhist "heretics?"

 An ecclesiastical tribunal established by Pope Gregory IX circa 1232 for the suppression of heresy.
 It was active chiefly in northern Italy and southern France, becoming notorious for the use of torture.
 In 1542 the papal Inquisition was re-established to combat Protestantism, eventually becoming an organ of papal government